entropy-flux/TorchSystem/README.md

 AGGREGATE_DEVICE='cuda:0'
 ```

+- **Loaders**

 Now let's train the classifier using loaders.
 The `Loaders` are a way to encapsulate the data loading process.
 You can use raw
-data loaders from pytorch if you want:
+data loaders from pytorch if you want, just like you were doing:

 ```python
 from torch.utils.data import DataLoader